 This page includes information about the actions we’re taking to make sure our buildings comply with the latest government guidance on fire safety.
 As government advice and legislation continues to evolve we will keep this page up to date.
-We are also in regular direct communication with customers in ACM and HPL cladded buildings to keep them up to date.
+We are also in regular direct communication with customers in HPL cladded buildings to keep them up to date on our progress.
 This page includes information on fire safety remediation works, finding the right solutions to ensure the highest level of safety, funding the cost of remediation works as well as how you can contact us about fire safety.
 If you live in an apartment and you’re thinking of remortgaging, selling or staircasing, you can find information on EWS1 forms here.

 Following the fire at Grenfell Tower, the government completed a review of building safety and announced new guidelines to ensure properties are safely constructed and maintained.
 We continue to take action so that our buildings are compliant with the latest government recommendations to ensure the highest level of fire safety for our customers.